ddossot/loggErL/README.md

 ### Pending

-- Support setting ApiKey and LogKey in *loggErL*'s application environment,
+- Support setting ApiKey and LogKey in **loggErL**'s application environment,
 - Log4Erl integration,
 - Client for the Loggr Web Api.

 ### Building

-*loggErL* relies on [rebar](http://bitbucket.org/basho/rebar/wiki/Home) for its build and dependency management and targets Erlang/OTP R13B04 or above.
+**loggErL** relies on [rebar](http://bitbucket.org/basho/rebar/wiki/Home) for its build and dependency management and targets Erlang/OTP R13B04 or above.

-Simply run:
+Fetch the dependencies and compile with:

     rebar get-deps compile